 \section{The three-gluon mechanism}

-In this section, we present how the intermediate charmonium contributes to the production of the $\Xi^0 \bar{\Xi}^0$ pair through the three-gluon annihilation mechanism.
-Here we compute the quantity of $S_{3g}$ from \eqref{Si} to determine the contribution of $S_{3g}$ to the cross section \eqref{SigmaIntViaSi}.
+In here, I study how the intermediate charmonium contributes to the production of the $\Xi^0 \bar{\Xi}^0$ pair through the three-gluon annihilation mechanism.
+In this case I calculate the quantity of $S_{3g}$ from \eqref{Si} to determine the contribution of $S_{3g}$ to the cross section \eqref{SigmaIntViaSi}.
 The Feynman diagram for the production of a $\Xi^0 \bar{\Xi}^0$ hyperon pair via the three-gluon mechanism in the $e^+e^-$ annihilation is presented in Fig.~\ref{fig.3G}.

-We would like to note that a reaction similar to ours, i.e., the production of a pair of hadrons in the process of annihilation of $e^+e^-$ through the three-gluon mechanism was considered in \cite{Ahmadov1,Bystritskiy}; it was revised and some typos and minor errors were corrected.
-In this work, we also apply this mechanism to the reaction $e^+e^- \to \Xi^0 \bar{\Xi}^0$ via the three-gluon exchange.
+It is necessary to emphasize that a reaction similar to the present, i.e., the production of a pair of hadrons in the process of annihilation of $e^+e^-$ through the three-gluon mechanism, was considered in \cite{Ahmadov1,Bystritskiy}; it was revised and some typos and minor errors were corrected.
+In this paper, I apply this mechanism to this process via the three-gluon exchange.